 How it works: Users pay for what they listen to on a scale that that slides depending on how much you listen.
 They say it should cost about $2-4 dollars a month for 2 hours of music a day—which isn't a bad deal—and you can head to their site for a more nuts and bolts breakdown of how that actually works.
-Once you listen to a tune ten times, you've bought it outright and it's yours to listen to forever.
-The artists—who join the cooperative for $5 a month—are paid directly for how much their music gets streamed.
+Once you listen to a tune nine times, you've bought it outright and it's yours to listen to forever.
+The artists are paid directly for how much their music gets streamed.

 What they say: "The basic idea is that everyone who participates in the platform is a co-owner, allowing for democratic decision-making about the future of the platform.
 It's a way of putting the means of production and distribution back into the hands of artists and audiences as a collective entity," Mat Dryhurst told Fact earlier this year.

 What it is: BitTunes is an Australian Bitcoin-based peer-to-peer digital music sales network upon which artists are directly compensated for every download of their music.
 Even better, when a user downloads an artist's music, they too generate revenue every time they contribute to an upload of that music to new purchasers.
 The BitTunes model rewards both the artists and listeners who help spread their music, monetizing the peer-to-peer sharing model that has proven so effective at distributing music in the recent past.